alexdao04/cse13s_alvdao_winter25/hw2/DESIGN.md

 ## the calculator program

 Basically we have a base-10 value (aka a normal, regular number) that we then apply math operators to (aka +, -, *, /).
-The final value is stored
+The final value is stored and returned as a single number with a newline, as stated in the README documentation.

+I'm thinking I do a print statement implementation and combine the current running number with the number we read from our given file.
+The returned value gets printed to make sure we got the right value and then that's it.